opensciency/sprint-content/open-data/Lesson1-WhatIsOpenData.md

 **Learning objectives:**
-- Describe key characteristics of Open Data
+- Describe key characteristics of open data
-- Categorize types of Open Data
+- Categorize types of open data

 ## Introduction
 As mentioned earlier, data is a major part of scientific research, and why wouldn’t it be?
 It is evident that data permeates many aspects of our daily life with significant consequences.